 - 1.0 Family Space has opted into the Canada Wide Early Learning and Child Care system to ensure more families have access to safe, affordable and high quality child care.
-Family Space will ensure compliance with all CWELCC guidelines. - 2.0 Recognizes Providers registered with Family Space Licensed Home Child Care as members of the Family Space Quinte Inc. Corporation and therefore entitles voting privileges at the Annual General Meeting once you have completed the Membership Form.

-3.0 Will offer a Community of Practice through Family Space Quinte Inc.on a regular basis and advise the Provider of upcoming community workshops through newsletters and bulletins.
+Family Space will ensure compliance with all CWELCC guidelines. - 2.0 Will offer a Community of Practice through Family Space Quinte Inc.on a regular basis and advise the Provider of upcoming community workshops through newsletters and bulletins.

-Section: 1 PROVIDER AGENCY AGREEMENT Policy Number: 2.1 Policy: Providers Registered with Family Space Licensed Home Child Care Date Approved: November 2002 Program Date Reviewed: November, 2023
+Family Space Quinte Inc. Licensed Home Child Care Program Section: PROVIDER AGENCY AGREEMENT Policy Number: 2.1 Policy: Providers Registered with Family Space Licensed Home Child Care Date Approved: November 2002 Program Date Reviewed: September 9, 2024

-- 4.0 Will advertise the availability of Providers registered with Family Space Licensed Home Child Care Program and pass the Providers name and contact information to families requiring care. - 5.0 Will visit the Providers home at least quarterly to monitor adherence to the Child Care and Early Years Act, Ministry of Education regulations, County of Hastings Policies, Health Unit Policies, Fire and Bylaw regulations and the Family Space Quinte Inc. policies including enhanced health and safety policies. - 6.0 Will provide administrative services regarding fee collection for families registered with Family Space.
-Government grants received from the County of Hastings will be issued to Providers while they are available. - 7.0 Will facilitate an orientation session that covers all policies and review of Agreements and necessary forms.
-Providers must attend this orientation session before receiving children in their home. - 8.0 Reserves the right to enter the home of a Provider to investigate any claim of an incident, which may be deemed to be a serious occurrence, or of a serious nature.
+- 3.0 Will advertise the availability of Providers registered with Family Space Licensed Home Child Care Program and pass the Providers name and contact information to families requiring care. - 4.0 Will visit the Providers home at least quarterly to monitor adherence to the Child Care and Early Years Act, Ministry of Education regulations, County of Hastings Policies, Health Unit Policies, Fire and Bylaw regulations and the Family Space Quinte Inc. policies including enhanced health and safety policies. - 5.0 Will provide administrative services regarding fee collection for families registered with Family Space.
+Government grants received from the County of Hastings will be issued to Providers while they are available. - 6.0 Will facilitate an orientation session that covers all policies and review of Agreements and necessary forms.
+Providers must attend this orientation session before receiving children in their home. - 7.0 Reserves the right to enter the home of a Provider to investigate any claim of an incident, which may be deemed to be a serious occurrence, or of a serious nature.